-An apprenticeship program is a training program that consists of on-the -job training and mandatory classroom instruction.
+An apprenticeship program is a training program that consists of paid On-The-Job training and mandatory classroom instruction.
 Workers who join these programs are called apprentices.
-Throughout the two years of the Tile Finisher and the three years of the Tile Layer apprenticeship, the apprentice will be receiving instructions and experience in all branches of the trade that are necessary for the development of a skilled Tile Finisher or Tile Layer.
+Throughout the three years of the Tile Layer and the two years of the Tile Finisher apprenticeship, the apprentice will be receiving instructions and experience in all branches of the trade that are necessary for the development of a skilled Tile Layer or Tile Finisher.
 The apprentice will perform other duties that are commonly related to this apprenticeship.

 A Tile Finisher works together with a Tile Layer to create installation of ceramic or stone tile.
 The Tile Finisher fills in joints, cleans and polishes finished surfaces, which may include showers, tubs, countertops, floors, stairs, building exteriors, ceilings and others.
 They may also perform finish caulking.
 The Tile Finisher does most of the setting up of materials at the job and cleans up afterwards.
 They mix all mortars, by machine or by hand mixing using a mixing hoe.
 Tile Finishing is very active work and is often strenuous.
 Work is both indoors and outdoors and may involve scaffolding.

 The Tile Finisher apprenticeship is a two year program.
-A Tile Finisher will have to complete a total of 2100 on-the-job training hours, obtain 40 Related Supplimental Instruction (RSI) credits and have current CPR/1st Aid & TCSC certificates in order to become a Journeyman Tile Finisher or classification F6.
+A Tile Finisher will have to complete a total of 2100 on-the-job training hours, obtain 40 Related Supplemental Instruction (RSI) credits and have current CPR/1st Aid certificates in order to become a Journeyman Tile Finisher.

-Applications for the Tile Apprenticeship Program are accepted Monday's only from 9am to 11:30am.
-Please bring your Driver License or photo ID and your diploma, GED, or official transcripts.
+Applications for the Tile Apprenticeship Program are accepted Monday-Friday from 8:00 am to 11:30am.
+Please bring your Driver License or photo ID.
+High School Diploma, GED, or official transcripts are required.
 Tile Apprenticeship brochure.